kkoranglekar/leetcode/README.md

 # Solution

 Approach- BFS
 To solve the given problem we need to make use of a Breadth First Search.
 In BFS, we start by pushing the root node into a queue.
-Then, we remove an element(node) from the front of the queuequeue.
-For every node removed from the queuequeue, we add all its children to the back of the same queuequeue.
-We keep on continuing this process till the queuequeue becomes empty.
+Then, we remove an element(node) from the front of the queue.
+For every node removed from the queue, we add all its children to the back of the same queue.
+We keep on continuing this process till the queue becomes empty.
 In this way, we can traverse the given tree on a level-by-level basis.

 The steps to be performed are listed below:
 1. Check if the root is not null and add to empty queue q.